CompareAudionotes vs AudioPen

 No tool is perfect.
 Here's what to expect.

-• More features means a slightly steeper learning curve
+• More features means a slightly steeper learning curve than minimalist alternatives

-• Requires internet for transcription and summaries
+• Requires an internet connection for transcription and summaries

 • No built-in journaling or private diary-style layout